Skip to content

 I designed ATX Third Spaces because teens in Austin don't have one easy place to find spaces that match their interests and accessibility needs.
 Information is scattered everywhere.
 I wanted to build something where every teen β€” especially those with different sensory or mobility needs β€” can feel confident exploring and know they belong.

-Your Remix is like a wishlist β€” collect features from any design, then share your ideal combo.
+Your Build is like a wishlist β€” collect features from any design, then share your ideal combo.

 Design Screens